Artinian ring: Commutative Artinian rings

-Let k be a field and A finitely generated k-algebra.
-Then A is Artinian if and only if A is finitely generated as k-module.
+Let k be a field and A a finitely generated k-algebra.
+Then A is Artinian if and only if A is finitely generated as a k-module.

 An Artinian local ring is complete.
 A quotient and localization of an Artinian ring is Artinian.

 Simple Artinian ring

-A simple Artinian ring A is a matrix ring over a division ring.
-Indeed, let I be a minimal (nonzero) right ideal of A. Then, since $AI$ is a two-sided ideal, $AI = A$ since A is simple.
+One version of the Wedderburn–Artin theorem states that a simple Artinian ring A is a matrix ring over a division ring.
+Indeed, let I be a minimal (nonzero) right ideal of A, which exists since A is Artinian (and the rest of the proof does not use the fact that A is Artinian).
+Then, since $AI$ is a two-sided ideal, $AI = A$ since A is simple.
 Thus, we can choose $a_i \in A$ so that $1 \in a_1 I + \cdots + a_k I$.
-Assume k is minimal with respect that property.
-Consider the map of right A-modules:
+Assume k is minimal with respect to that property.

+Now consider the map of right A-modules: